herlesupreeth/OAI-5G/README.md

 Running OAI-5G
 ==============

-Configuration file for EMAge `agent.conf` can be found in the `/etc/empower` directory.
+Configuration file for EmPOWER eNB Agent `agent.conf` can be found in the `/etc/empower` directory.
 One can modify this file to specify the IP address and port number at which EmPOWER (or other SDN Controller) is running.

 In order to run OAI-5G, follow the instructions mentioned in the section `Running eNB, EPC and HSS` in the following link https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/HowToConnectCOTSUEwithOAIeNB.